dcostiuc/car-crashers/README.md

 Clone or download this repo and run the `CarCrashersV4.py` file.

 Note that you must have some version of [Python 3](https://www.python.org/downloads/) installed (e.g. Python 3.6+).
-You must also have [Pygame](https://www.pygame.org/wiki/GettingStarted) installed (i.e. `pip install pygame` within a command-line program such as cmd or bash).
+You must also have [Pygame](https://www.pygame.org/wiki/GettingStarted) installed (i.e. `python -m pip install pygame` within a command-line program such as cmd or bash).

 Controls